 In Nursery and Reception every classroom has a Maths area and teachers plan time every day for the children to have a focused Maths whole class session.
 They also always ensure there are activities to support the objectives the children are working on.

-There are lots of practical equipment in every class which the children have the opportunity to use including multilink, Cuisenaire, threading equipment, dice, sorting objects, compare bear, tens frame etc. The Early Years' environment is engaging all children to gain an interest in number.
+There are lots of practical equipment in every class which the children have the opportunity to use including Multilink, Cuisenaire, threading equipment, dice, sorting objects, compare bear, tens frame etc. The Early Years' environment is engaging all children to gain an interest in number.

 Modern Foreign Languages

 At Queensway Primary School we believe that the learning of a foreign language provides a valuable educational, social and cultural experience for our pupils.
 It helps them to develop communication skills including key skills of speaking and listening and extends their knowledge of how language works.
 Learning another language gives children a new perspective on the world, encouraging them to understand their own cultures and those of others.
-Children from Year Two upwards all learn French on a weekly basis with their class teacher.
-In Year Two, French is taught within the daily routines, such as when doing the register, or through songs and games as ‘Brain Break’ activities.
+Children from Year 2 upwards all learn French on a weekly basis with their class teacher.
+In Year 2, French is taught within the daily routines, such as when doing the register, or through songs and games as ‘Brain Break’ activities.

 At Queensway Primary School we integrate language learning into everyday school life, with teachers, teaching assistants and children using and experimenting with their knowledge of different languages whenever the opportunity arises.
 We foster a problem-solving approach, giving children opportunities to work out language use for themselves in a supportive context where risk-taking and creativity are encouraged, and there is an emphasis on having fun with the language.
 ICT is used where appropriate to enhance teaching and learning.